patricklizon/fe-interview-dojo/README.md

 | ------------ | -------------------------- |
 | `fix:format` | tries to fix formatting    |
 | `fix:lint`   | tries to fix linter issues |

-## Contributing

-### For future yourself and other contributors

-- When adding `TODO` or `FIXME` comments write why something was done that way and propose solution to the problem,
-- If code is not clear enough or you believe it needs extra context don't hesitate to add comment explaining why or mention people involved in the decision,
-- "Always leave the code you are editing a little bit better than you found it"

-## Known Issuess

-- Hot reloading is not working